terraform-google-modules/terraform-google-dataflow/examples/pubsub_to_bq_example/README.md

-# Dataflow Custom Template Deployment
+# Pub/Sub to BigQuery Dataflow Template

-This Terraform module sets up a data pipeline for reading logs from a Pub/Sub pull subscription and writing them to BigQuery tables using a custom Dataflow template.
+This Terraform module sets up a Google Cloud Pub/Sub to BigQuery dataflow template, allowing you to easily stream data from Pub/Sub topics into BigQuery tables using Dataflow.

 ## Prerequisites
 Before using this module, ensure the following prerequisites are met:

-- Pub/Sub Topic and Subscription: You must have an existing Pub/Sub topic and subscription.
-If not, you can create them using the Google Cloud Console or the gcloud command-line tool or using Pub/Sub Terraform Module.
-- BigQuery Table: You must have an existing BigQuery table where you want to store the logs.
-If not, create a table using the BigQuery web UI or the bq command-line tool or using the BigQuery terraform module.
-- **Custom Dataflow Template** : Before using this module, ensure you have created a custom Dataflow template and uploaded it to a GCS bucket.
-You can follow the steps outlined in the [official documentation](https://cloud.google.com/dataflow/docs/guides/templates/creating-templates) to create and deploy a custom template.

 When you run your pipeline, Dataflow uses two service accounts to manage security and permissions:
 1. Dataflow Service Account : Dataflow service account as part of the job creation request, such as to check project quota and to create worker instances on your behalf.